How to Time Block To Get the Most Out of Your Homeschool Days

 About: How to time block to help conquer chaos and achieve the peaceful and joyful-filled days you and your family crave.

 Discipline and self-control are two gifts Erik and I aim to instill into our children as they grow.
-That’s why, even though I’m fully aware that despite my human imperfection in this area, I feel it’s important to keep striving to cut through the mental and physical clutter in life to get to the heart of the things that matter most.
+That’s why, even though I’ll always be a work in progress, I’ll continue striving to cut through the mental and physical clutter in life to get to the heart of the things that matter most.

 Enter: The Time Block.

-Time blocking is similar to financial budgeting, in that it seems like it would be restricting.
-But, the beautiful surprise in it is that it is actually one of the most liberating habits you can instill in yourself and your family.
+Much like financial budgeting, time blocking can get a bad rap because it seems like it would be uncomfortable and restricting.
+However, telling your time (or money) where to go can be one of the most liberating habits you can instill in yourself and your family.

 When you get intentional about your time and determine beforehand how you will use it, you give yourself clear direction and, better yet, permission to let all other things go.
-The only things you have to focus on during that time are the things that fit into that intentionally set block of time.
-Something urgent but not important pop up?
+Suddenly, your list of 45 “to-do’s” becomes a solid and doable list of 4-5 must-do’s.

 If it doesn’t fit the time block, it will still be managed.
 Just not right this moment.

-By time blocking, you effectively exit the reactive state and enter into a proactive one.
+By time blocking, you effectively exit the reactive state and enter a proactive one.

 1. Complete a time assessment